Baby bath basics: A parent''s guide

 Warm water is best.
 To prevent scalding, set the thermostat on your water heater to below 120 F (49 C).
 Always check the water temperature with your hand before bathing your baby.
 Aim for bath water around 100 F (38 C).
 Be sure the room is comfortably warm, too.
 A wet baby can be easily chilled.

 A secure hold will help your baby feel comfortable — and stay safe — in the tub.
-Use your nondominant arm to support your baby's head and neck and the other to hold and guide your baby's body into the water, feet first.
-Continue supporting your baby's head and back as needed.
-You might reach behind your baby and hold on to his or her opposite arm throughout the bath.
+Use one of your hands to support your baby''s head and the other to hold and guide your baby''s body into the water, feet first.
+Support your baby''s head and torso with your arm and hand.
+Wrap your arm under your baby''s back, grasping your baby firmly under the armpit.
+When you clean your baby''s back and buttocks, lean him or her forward on your arm.
+Continue to grasp your baby under the armpit.

 What should I wash first?

-Most parents start with the baby's face and move down to dirtier parts of the body.
-This keeps rinsed areas from getting soapy again.
+Most parents start with the baby''s face and move on to dirtier parts of the body.
+Wash inside skin folds, and rinse the genitals carefully.

-If your newborn has hair and you think it needs washing, go ahead.
-With your free hand gently massage a drop of mild baby shampoo into your baby's scalp.
-Rinse the shampoo with a cup of water or a damp washcloth, cupping one hand across your baby's forehead to keep suds out of his or her eyes.
+Supporting your baby''s head and shoulders with your free hand, gently massage a drop of mild baby shampoo into your baby''s scalp.
+Rinse the shampoo with a damp washcloth or directly under the faucet, cupping one hand across your baby''s forehead to keep suds out of his or her eyes.

 Will lotion after a baby bath help prevent rashes?